Skip to content

 Where does HitKeep Cloud store my data?

-You pick the region at signup, EU or US, and your data stays pinned there, including backups.
-If you ever want to leave, your full history exports to JSON, CSV, or Parquet.
+You pick the region at signup, EU or US, and workspace analytics data and backups stay pinned there.
+Complete site history exports to JSON, CSV, Parquet, NDJSON, or XLSX where supported.
+That takeout is an open export; importing it into another HitKeep instance is not automatic.
 Details on EU and US cloud analytics.

 Why DuckDB instead of ClickHouse or Postgres?